 The Cavaliers’ general manager confirmed that Blatt was fired because of an internal disconnect with the team.
 So in this case, stories about locker room trouble, which are typically dismissed as unreliable gossip, turned out to be essential to understanding what happened.
 That only reinforces the concerns Van Gundy is raising.
 There may well have been unhappiness in the Cavs locker room, but after-the-fact criticism of Blatt’s competence is suspect.

 Reporters depend on leaks.
 The front office, players’ agents, and players themselves regularly feed reporters scoops, which come with the expectation of favorable coverage.
 If those sources are not named, there’s no way for readers to gauge their motivations.
 Sports reporters, meanwhile, are disinclined to suggest that anything might be amiss—if they did, they might be cut off.

 “Just because that’s what the readers want and click on more,” Van Gundy tells CJR, “to me does not justify the means that are going into smearing a defenseless person.”

 “Do you think on the front page sources go unvetted?
 Why is it allowed in sports?”

-Correction: An earlier version of this story mistakenly spelled Chris Haynes’ last name and Tyronn Lue’s first.Danny Funt is a CJR Delacorte Fellow.
+Correction: An earlier version of this story mistakenly spelled Chris Haynes’ last name and Tyronn Lue’s first.Danny Funt is a senior editor at The Week and a former CJR Delacorte Fellow.
 Follow him on Twitter at @dannyfunt